 ¶38 Previously, in September 1933, Blume had sent Pharr a copy of his translation and notes for Book II of the Code; he had promised to do so in his last letter of June in order that Pharr might get a feel for his work.
-102 (In the accompanying letter, Blume described his philosophy and methods of translation in some detail.
-103) Pharr had written back praising it as "a fine work of scholarship and the result of much careful thought" and offered to critique it, with the help of some gradu-
+(In the accompanying letter, Blume described his philosophy and methods of translation in some detail.
+Pharr had written back praising it as "a fine work of scholarship and the result of much careful thought" and offered to critique it, with the help of some graduate students.
+In December 1933, Pharr forwarded that critique, some of which seems a bit condescending but which Blume took well.